Average Reading Time: 6 minutes, 2 seconds

 According to the International Agency for Research on Cancer, “Sunscreens should not be the first choice for skin cancer prevention and should not be used as the sole agent for protection against the sun.”
 (IARC 2001a)

-Find out which sunscreen ingredients you MUST avoid, and learn some natural and dietary strategies to protect your skin from the sun.
+With this in mind, find out which sunscreen ingredients you must avoid, and learn some natural and dietary strategies to protect your skin from the sun.

 New research reports that sunscreen does not protect against the majority of skin cancers.
 Bolster your sun protection with alternative methods, and in cases of prolonged exposure, look for the safest sunscreens:

-- Increase your skin’s resiliency with specific foods and our Luscious Mango Body Butter
+- Increase your skin’s resiliency with specific foods.

 According to the EWG report cited above, a wide range of public health agencies – including the FDA – have found very little evidence that sunscreen prevents most types of skin cancer.